tetris245/ULTRAbc/README.md

 Changes for future version

 * New option in GUI - Chat Search to hide the locked rooms in Chat Search
-* Improved the uroom command to detect if the players in a chat room use the UBC no-escape mode
+* Improved the maproom, mbsroom and uroom commands by adding detection of UBC no-escape mode
 * Updated the high fame mode of the Club Card Game (for R113 compatibility)